mariomalak1/Blog/README.md

 what i learn from

 - send mails
-- divide the hole project to some modules
+- divide the whole project to some modules
 - how to deal with static files
 - how to deal with images in flask
 - make base template and make all templates inherit from it